vvmruder/pyramid_georest/doc/source/index.rst

 ------------

 The main goal of this library is to reduce the consumption of memory , url spaces and cpu usage.
-In big applications with a lot of services this is a really big problem.
+In big applications with a lot of services and therefor many incoming requests this is a really big problem.
 In this context we have some central points to take care of.